veldhub/veld_code__analyse_conllu/README.md

 ## how to use

-A code veld may be integrated into a chain veld, or used directly by adapting the configuration within its respective yaml file and using the template folders provided in this repo.
+A code veld may be integrated into a chain veld, or used directly by adapting the configuration within its yaml file and using the template folders provided in this repo.
+Open the respective veld yaml file for more information.

-Then, run a veld with:
+Run a veld with:
 ```
 docker compose -f <VELD_NAME>.yaml up
 ```

-e.g.
+## contained code velds

+**[./veld.yaml](./veld.yaml)** : Launches a jupyter notebook providing statistical analysis
 ```
 docker compose -f veld.yaml up
 ```